 I believe that we are poised to see God's will manifested as we understand, and move into the next level spiritually, physically, emotionally, economically, and ecumenically.
-Last year we asked the Lord for CLARITY.
+Last year we asked the Lord to help us become ONE.
 We were tested as never before, God even exposed things that needed to be refortified in Him.

 As we embark into this endeavor to embrace and realize the personal and corporate vision of God, we need to stay alert, and spiritually prepared for the powerful distractions and deterrents great visionaries like Isaiah, Joseph, Martin Luther King, and so many other men of Faith confronted.
-When fulfilling things that elevate you and the future of your children, we will face spiritual Uzziahs, haters, and the status quo.
+When fulfilling things that elevate you and the future of your children, we will face spiritual Uzziahs, the status quo and complacency.
 In a sense, we face an enemy that prefers that you stay broken and common.
-To fulfill vision it requires preparation, sacrifice, focus, commitment, and will.
+To fulfill vision, it requires preparation, sacrifice, focus, commitment, and will.
 As Christ suffered to create righteousness for us, we will volunteer to suffer to have a greater relationship with Him and to establish and fulfill a multi-generational vision to putting God at the head of our lives.
-To prepare for our year of BECOMING ONE, we will have two fasts going during the same fasting period, 40-day for any that have fasted before and 21-day for those fasting for the first time.
+We must keep our hands on the plow of the work of God and know that we will need to anticipate suffering, believe God with certainty, plan for rejection, and respond to God and not our atmospheres.
+To prepare for our year of ACTIVATION, we will have two fasts going during the same fasting period, 40-day for any that have fasted before and 21-day for those fasting for the first time.